Preservation Evoker Healing Mythic+ Tips — Dragonflight 10.1

 While Evoker does not have fantastic consistent healing, they do have very powerful and unique cooldowns to make healing your party much easier.
 As it is with every cooldown, it is extremely important that you are actively using these cooldowns and not holding them for a very hard damage event that might never happen in reality.
 Use your cooldowns frequently and rotate through them in order to make every damage window much easier to manage.
 The main difference maker between Evokers struggling to heal keystones and those excelling at it will come from planning cooldowns and actively making use of them to make healing as easy as possible.

 Stasis is extremely powerful.
 This ability allows you to save 3 Healing spells to then use later when you reactivate the ability.
-While you may be tempted to only cast high-value spells during this, it is perfectly acceptable to only cast one and then fill the stasis with 2 medium power abilities.
+While you may be tempted to only cast high-value spells during this, it is perfectly acceptable only to cast one and then fill the stasis with 2 medium power abilities.
 Generally, you will want to aim to get

 Spiritbloom at the very minimum into your stasis window and then also try to aim for a